-Petitions for approved absences for serious but non-emergent reasons from activities in which attendance is mandatory (i.e., examinations) must be submitted prior to the start of the course, if possible, but in no case less than one month before the date in question.
-Such petitions are be reviewed by the Course Director, Course Coordinator, and Associate Dean for Student Affairs or designate.
-A student must have a serious reason for an excused absence or request for a change in an exam date.
+NON-EMERGENT ABSENCES FROM REQUIRED ACTIVITIES: Petitions for approved absences for serious but non-emergent reasons from activities in which attendance is mandatory must be submitted at the start of the course, if possible, but in no case less than one month before the date in question.
+Such petitions are reviewed by the Course Director and Dean for Student Affairs or designate.
+A student must have a serious reason for an excused absence or to request a change in an exam date.
 The petition should detail the nature of the conflict and available supporting documentation should be attached (e.g., copy of a jury summons or invitation to present a poster).
 A petition for permission to be absent is a request, requires review, and is not automatically approved simply by submission.
 In granting permission, the logistics and feasibility of rescheduling the missed academic activity are weighed and the student is notified of the decision.
 Approval to reschedule an examination specifies a date later than the original test date on which the test must be taken.
 An examination cannot be rescheduled to a date earlier than the original exam date.